 Lack of knowledge concerning money management can land college students in trouble in several ways – some of them unexpected.
 According to a national study conducted by Sallie Mae, more than 84% of college students have credit cards and nearly 20% of students graduate with a balance of more than $7000.
 The average debt of graduating seniors was $4100, up 41% since 2004.
 Perhaps most important, however, is that concern about finances can affect a student’s academic performance, mental and physical well-being, and ultimate employment choices.
 According to Noel-Levitz, in 2009 nearly 30% of students said their financial problems were distracting and troublesome enough to affect their lives negatively.
 The National Council on Family Relations found that student financial behavior got worse the longer students were in school.
 In their study, 78% of seniors had credit card debt compared to only 49% of first year students.
 49% of seniors said they failed to pay credit card balances in full, while only 29% of first year students failed to pay balances.

 Much of the concern about college student finances has focused on student credit card debt.
 As a college parent (or future college parent) you should certainly talk to your student about appropriate uses of credit cards.
 However, there are several other important topics that parents can cover with their students to help prepare them for eventual financial independence.

 Parents can help students to understand that many small, daily decisions can affect a student’s total financial picture.
 Here are twelve topics we suggest that you discuss with your college, or college bound, student.
 Don’t try to cover these all at once, but open the door and begin to discuss these topics – and help your student practice skills in these areas – early and often.

 - Paying bills

-- Frugality and making ends meet on a limited budget
+- Making ends meet on a limited budget

 - Appropriate use of credit cards – interest charges, finance fees